Mohamed-khaled-22/Mohamed-khaled-22/README.md

 ---

 ## 🚀 About Me
-- 💻 Front-End Developer متخصص في **React**
+- 💻 Front-End Developer specialized in **React**
-- 🎨 مهتم بمجال **UI/UX** وبحب أركز على التفاصيل عشان أطلع تصميمات مريحة واحترافية
+- 🎨 Passionate about **UI/UX** and always focusing on creating clean and user-friendly designs
-- 🌱 بشتغل دايمًا على تطوير نفسي في أحدث تقنيات الـ Front-End
+- 🌱 Continuously learning and improving my skills with the latest front-end technologies
-- 🤝 متاح للتعاون في مشاريع جديدة أو فرص عمل
+- 🤝 Open to collaboration on projects and new opportunities

 ---